A location that you should definitely not miss when visiting Kuala Lumpur is Batu Caves on the very border of the city.

 But it's not just the golden statue of the god Murugan and Batu Caves that you should visit here.

-In the cave itself, then see the beautifully decorated and colourful diorama of the Indian epic Ramayana.
+In the cave itself, then see the beautifully decorated and colourful diorama of the Indian Hindu epic Ramayana.

 Climb to the very top of the cave where the lingam (stalagmite), the symbol of Shiva, is located in the shrine.